ZZUTK/Face-Aging-CAAE/README.md

 * [Training dataset (Aligend&Cropped Faces)](https://drive.google.com/file/d/0BxYys69jI14kYVM3aVhKS1VhRUk/view?usp=sharing)

 ## Prepare the training dataset
-Download a training dataset with labels of age and gender.
-We use the [UTKFace](https://susanqq.github.io/UTKFace/) dataset in the demo.
+You may used any dataset with labels of age and gender.
+In this demo, we use the [UTKFace](https://susanqq.github.io/UTKFace/) dataset.
 It is better to use algined and cropped faces.

 Please save and unzip `UTKFace.tar.gz` to the folder `data`.